Discover EuroHPC JU

 |Other details:||Wide bandwidth for data transfers to other national and international computing centres (up to 500 Gbit/s).
 Data processing throughput 400GB/s from high-performance storage and 200Gb/s from large capacity storage|

-Karolina will be supplied by Hewlett Packard Enterprise (HPE), based on an HPE Apollo 2000Gen10 Plus and HPE Apollo 6500 supercomputers and located in the Czech Republic.
+Karolina is supplied by Hewlett Packard Enterprise (HPE), based on an HPE Apollo 2000Gen10 Plus and HPE Apollo 6500 supercomputers and located in the Czech Republic.

 |Sustained performance:||9,13 petaflops|